 Can I get a lawyer to assist me as I navigate SLU's sexual misconduct investigation and hearing processes?

 Students who want to retain their own legal counsel may do so at their discretion and at their own expense.
-A reporting party or accused party may retain any adviser of their choosing to be present with them at any meeting or hearing; that adviser may be their own lawyer.
+A reporting party or accused party may retain any advisor of their choosing to be present with them at any meeting or hearing; that advisor may be their own lawyer.
 It is important to understand though that your lawyer may not speak for you and that the formal rules of a courtroom are not a part of the campus process.
 Students involved in a sexual misconduct complaint are given a SLU staff member to act as their care and concern adviser throughout the process, however, the student has the right to use any one person of their choosing as their adviser.

 Learn how to contact the SLU staff members who work with or provide help to those who have experienced sexual misconduct or who have questions about sexual misconduct.

-Office of Institutional Equity and Diversity
+Title IX Coordinator, Office of Institutional Equity and Diversity

 DuBourg Hall, Room 36